heutelbeck/sapl-policy-engine/sapl-documentation/7_6_Security.md

   "[org.springframework]": INFO
 ```

-Generate API keys with `java -jar sapl-node-4.0.0-SNAPSHOT.jar generate apikey --id service-a --pdp-id default`.
+Generate API keys with `sapl generate apikey --id service-a --pdp-id default`.
 For the full property reference, see [Configuration](../7_2_Configuration/).
 For health checks and Kubernetes probes, see [Monitoring](../7_7_Monitoring/).